Nijmegen breakage syndrome

 - distinctive facial features (such as a sloping forehead, upward-slanted palpebral fissures, prominent nose and midface, large ears and retrognathia);

-- short stature (most pronounced until the age of two);
+- mild growth restriction and short stature (most pronounced until two years of age);

 - recurrent infections (particularly respiratory, due to panhypogammaglobulinaemia);